avinashjava/NodeJSSamco/README.md

 ## Positions

-The Postions function `userPostions()` gets the position details of the user (The details of equity, derivative, commodity, currency borrowed or owned by the user).
+The Postions function `userPositions()` gets the position details of the user (The details of equity, derivative, commodity, currency borrowed or owned by the user).

 #### Parameters:
 ```NodeJS